eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

 };
 ```

-Looking at the engine implementation above you can see that along with some custom made types I also leveraged and exposed several types which were provided by the `chess.js` type-definition.
+Looking at the engine implementation above you can see that, along with some custom-made types, I also leveraged and exposed several types which were provided by the `chess.js` type-definition.

-### The Bots
+## The Bots

 With the ability to now determine how a game of Chess is played I could then move on to explore how to model the concept of a Bot.
-I opted to define a couple of types up-front which expressed the the behavioral intent of a how a Bot should be initialised and used.
+I opted to define a couple of types up-front which expressed the behavioural intent of how a Bot should be initialised and used.

 ```typescript
 import type { Fen, ShortMove } from './engine';